With ecommerce trends pointing towards an uncertain future, this holiday season may be the most challenging one in your brand’s history.

 On Google, bid for maximizing clicks to optimize for the most traffic possible.
 Spend more than usual to capitalize on this opportunity.

-Forget target ROAS or CPA bidding, especially on your branded search terms — volume is the game, not efficiency.
+And forget target ROAS or CPA bidding, especially on your branded search terms — volume is the game, not efficiency.

 Nothing happens in a vacuum.
 Your strategy for any campaign, including holiday, is about how you mix the macro with the micro of your brand, your messaging, and your offer/conversation starter.

 Think of REI.
 Its #OptOutdoors was such a successful holiday marketing campaign.
 It resonated with their brand (micro), but it hit on a much larger trend (macro) — digital wellness.

 Of course, you want people buying more of your products.
 But they are getting bombarded by emails, ads, campaigns — all talking about the holidays and gifts for XYZ person in their life.